deepgram/web-next/content/blog/posts/create-readable-transcripts-for-podcasts/index.md

 You must have Python installed on your machine - I'm using Python 3.10 at the time of writing.
 You will also need a Deepgram API Key - [get one here](https://console.deepgram.com/signup?jump=keys).

 Create a new directory and navigate to it in your terminal.
 [Create a virtual environment](https://developers.deepgram.com/blog/2022/02/python-virtual-environments/) with `python3 -m venv virtual_env` and activate it with `source virtual_env/bin/activate`.
-Install dependencies with `pip install deepgram asyncio python-dotenv feedparser`.
+Install dependencies with `pip install deepgram_sdk asyncio python-dotenv feedparser`.

 Open the directory in a code editor, and create an empty `.env` file.
 Take your Deepgram API Key, and add the following line to `.env`: